rsanchez/resource_router/README.markdown

 Matches all possible segments.
 The equivalent regular expression is `((?:/.*)?)`.
 This is an *optional* segment.
 If not present in the URI, the URI will still be considered a match.
 If so, the Wildcard object will have a `null` value.
 When multiple segments are detected, the callback will receive many Wildcard objects.

+#### :before

+Register a callback to be run **before** ALL routes.
+For instance, this is a good place to set global variables that you need on all pages.

+NOTE: This is a special wildcard.
+Your route must be exactly `':before'` with no other segments.

 ### Validating Wildcards

 These wildcards will perform a database operation to ensure that the wildcard value exists in the database.
 To validate on additional columns (ex. `status` or `channel`) you should use [Callbacks](#callbacks)).
 If you provide a callback, as opposed to a `template_group/template_name` string, the wildcard will *not* be validated.
 You must validate it yourself in your callback.